magalhas/backbone-react-component/README.md

 ```

 ### API
-Besides inherting all the methods from [React.Component](http://facebook.github.io/react/docs/component-api.html) and [Backbone.Events](http://backbonejs.org/#Events) you can find the following methods:
+Besides inheriting all the methods from [React.Component](http://facebook.github.io/react/docs/component-api.html) and [Backbone.Events](http://backbonejs.org/#Events) you can find the following methods:

 #### new Backbone.React.Component(options)
 options is a hash and may contain el and model properties.
 Any other property gets stored inside this.options.